 The following organizations support and participate in International Observe the Moon Night.
 We welcome participation from your organization, club, or community.

-Astronomers Without Borders, Blue Star Families, Federación de Asociaciones Astronómicas de España (FAAE), German Aerospace Center (DLR), Korea Institute of Geoscience and Mineral Resources (KIGAM), MicroObservatory, On the Moon Again, Virtual Telescope, World Space Week
+Astronomers Without Borders, Blue Star Families, Federación de Asociaciones Astronómicas de España (FAAE), German Aerospace Center (DLR), Girl Scouts of the USA, Korea Institute of Geoscience and Mineral Resources (KIGAM), MicroObservatory, On the Moon Again, Virtual Telescope, World Space Week

 Credit: Gibbs Memorial Library | Location: Texas, United States